What is couple counseling?

-Marital therapy, couple therapy, and couple counseling are all used to describe therapy that involves two partners, when the focus of the therapy is on their relationship.
+Marital therapy, couple therapy, and couple counseling are all used to describe therapy that involves two partners.
+The therapy focuses on the relationship.

-The focus of couple counseling is on the problems existing in the relationship that keep each partner from feeling satisfied.
-These problems are the result of individual problems, as well as conflicts in the relationship.
+Couple counseling looks at the problems in the relationship that keep each partner from feeling fully happy.
+Often, these problems are the result of individual problems, as well as conflicts between them.

-Each partner contributes to the success and difficulties in a relationship.
-Most relationships experience periods of strain.
-However, when the negative interactions of a couple increases over time, defensiveness and competitiveness can increase.
-Oftentimes, dissatisfaction in relationships is caused by experiencing an undesired combination of factors for a long period of time.
-Common causes of distress in relationships include finances, sexual difficulties, poor communication, feeling misunderstood and/or unappreciated, infidelity (emotional or physical), changes in health of partner or family member, having a child with special needs, and/or different views on how to raise and praise children.
+Furthermore, each partner plays a part in the success and difficulties of their relationship.
+It is totally normal for relationships to experience periods of strain.
+However, it can be really problematic when couples face long periods of tension and conflict without ways to deal with the problems.
+Consequently, more difficulties can arise such as competitiveness or defensiveness, which makes it harder to work through problems together.
+Oftentimes, this results in serious dissatisfaction in the relationship.
+Common things that can lead to distress in relationships include money, sexual difficulties, poor communication, feeling misunderstood and/or unappreciated, infidelity (emotional or physical), changes in health of partner or family member, having a child with special needs, and/or different views on raising children.

-Many times one or both partners are unsure if they want to remain in the relationship.
-Couple counseling provides an opportunity for partners to identify and express their needs and desires in order to gain clarity on the path they feel is best for their relationship (i.e. stay together, separate).
+Many times, one or both partners are unsure if they want to remain in the relationship.
+That is okay.
+Couple counseling is a great space for partners to identify and express their needs and desires to help them get clarity on the path they feel is best for their relationship (i.e., stay together, separate).

-For couples wishing to remain together, we provide tools to assist in the strengthening of foundational aspects of the relationship (e.g. trust, honesty, listening, accountability).
-Additionally, we work collaboratively with the couple to identify growth areas in their relationship, identify common relationship goals, communicate effectively, constructively resolve conflict, and relearn how to work together, as opposed to competing or being defensive.
-Our approach involves assisting the couple in increasing their positive interactions, while working on decreasing their negative interactions.
+For couples that want to stay together, we give tools to help strengthen essential aspects of any relationship (e.g., trust, honesty, listening, accountability).
+Additionally, we work with the couple to identify growth areas in their relationship, pinpoint common relationship goals, communicate effectively, deal with conflict in a healthy way, and relearn how to work together (as opposed to competing or being defensive).
+With our approach, not only do we work on decreasing negative interactions, but we also help couples increase their positive interactions.

 For couples needing or wanting to have individual appointments instead of, or in addition to a couple appointment, we have multiple clinicians that can be used to coordinate appointments at the same or different times for each partner, based on your family’s needs.